g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 *maze_management.py* to manage the various activities associated with the maze.
 As I developed the solution code, the maze management code also got modified as needed.

-It was useful to understand how each algorithm performed as I implanted them.
-It was also good that for the graph search I came across the UC Berkley implementation.

 I tested the code regularly and used the PyCharm tools to manage the trials and to debug.
 The end results do show that the Flood Fill method is consistent in